patternfly/patternfly-react-seed/README.md

 * To keep our code formatting in check, we use [prettier](https://github.com/prettier/prettier)
 * To keep our code logic and test coverage in check, we use [jest](https://github.com/facebook/jest)
 * To ensure code styles remain consistent, we use [eslint](https://eslint.org/)

-### Linter Supper
-Currently, eslint and tslint are both supported.
-This is temporary.
-We will be removing support for tslint at some point in the near future, given tslint's roadmap to deprecate itself in favor of a more unified developer experience across TypeScript and JavaScript languages.